 The Concert Operations and Production Offices produce SFCM's recitals and events, in addition to some off-campus events.
 See "Recital Information" and "Practice Room Policy" for more information.
-Students should be in touch with Production staff regarding specific piano requests, Lighting requests, and stage set-up requests for reserved rehearsals and performances.
-The Production Department also oversees and enforces rules and regulations for the performance halls.
+Students should be in touch with Production staff regarding specific piano requests, lighting requests, and stage set-up requests for reserved rehearsals and performances.
+These offices also oversee and enforce rules and regulations for the performance halls.